Dobiasd/frugally-deep/README.md

 * re-implements a (small) subset of TensorFlow, i.e. the operations needed to support prediction.
 * results in a much smaller binary size than linking against TensorFlow.
 * works out of-the-box also when compiled into a 32-bit executable.
 (Of course 64 bit is fine too.)
-* utterly ignores even the most powerful GPU in your system and uses only one CPU core. ;-)
+* utterly ignores even the most powerful GPU in your system and uses only one CPU core per prediction. ;-)
-* but is quite fast on one CPU core [compared to TensorFlow](#performance).
+* but is quite fast on one CPU core [compared to TensorFlow](#performance), and you can run multiple predictions in parallel, thus utilizing as many CPUs are you like to improve the overall prediction throughput of your application/pipeline.

 ### Supported layer types